grindsa/acme2certifier/docs/prevalidated_domainlist.md

 **Warning: Enabling the prevalidated domain list feature can severely weaken the security of your ACME deployment.**

 - Any domain listed in `prevalidated_domainlist` will be issued certificates without proof of control.
+- If `prevalidated_domainlist` is exactly `["*"]`, all DNS domains are prevalidated and challenge validation is effectively disabled for DNS authorizations.
 - If the list is set globally, any client can obtain certificates for those domains.
 - Use this feature only in tightly controlled environments, such as internal PKIs or for legacy migration scenarios.
 - Always audit and restrict the list to the minimum set of domains required.